tenzap/exif-thumbnail-adder/README.md

 - `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`
     - to keep the timestamp of the pictures
 - `MANAGE_EXTERNAL_STORAGE`
-    - requested only with the `standard` flavor that is shipped on F-Droid for devices running Android 11 and above to keep the timestamp of the pictures
+    - requested on devices running Android 11 and above to keep the timestamp of the pictures
-- get more details about them on the project homepage

 ## Privacy notice